 Reliance on mathematical models to make trading decisions requires firms to ensure that automated systems operate as planned and are properly tested, Erozan Kurtas, an assistant director in the quantitative analytics unit within the SEC’s Office of Compliance Inspections and Examinations, said at a conference about high-frequency trading yesterday.

-The SEC is emphasizing the responsibilities of firms using automated strategies to invest or trade in the wake of events such as Knight Capital Group Inc. (KCG)’s technology mistake that cost the firm more than $450 million in August, and a coding flaw that led to $217 million in client losses at a unit of Axa SA a few years earlier.
+The SEC is emphasizing the responsibilities of firms using automated strategies to invest or trade in the wake of events such as Knight Capital Group Inc. (KCG:US)’s technology mistake that cost the firm more than $450 million in August, and a coding flaw that led to $217 million in client losses at a unit of Axa SA a few years earlier.
 The Axa case was the first targeting an error in a quantitative investment model, according to the commission.

 “If we don’t sort this out, we’re going to have lots of Axas or Knights,” Kurtas said.